learn-co-curriculum/uci-mod-1-html5-semantic-elements/README.md

 it's a _header_."
 We'll learn more about these _semantic_ elements in this lesson.

-## Objectives

-1. Explain the historical reasoning behind semantic elements
-2. Demonstrate HTML5 semantic element use

-## Explain the Historical Reasoning Behind Semantic Elements
+## Discuss the Historical Reasoning Behind Semantic Elements

 When developers first began defining containers to structure HTML, they had only one generic element available to them: the `div`.
 Creating complex page layouts